Villanova-AI/villanova_developers/docs/villanova09/tutorials/compose/content-attributes.md

 - Represents a hypertext link
 - Normally used to include a link within content
 - It is possible to define up to three different types of links:
-  1. External link: Points to a location external to the Entando instance
+  1. External link: Points to a location external to the Villanova instance
-  2. Page link: Points to a page within the Entando instance
+  2. Page link: Points to a page within the Villanova instance
-  3. Content link: Points to other content within the Entando instance
+  3. Content link: Points to other content within the Villanova instance
 - Rendered as a ***button*** called `Add`.
 Clicking `Add` opens a modal window from which the user can select the link type.

 **Longtext**